Our Values and Ethos

 Children also learn about the world wars and commemorate November 11th each year, both in school, and at local ceremonies by making poppies, watching clips, carrying out research, singing and reading poetry.

-Mr. Nicholson co-ordinates sport across school and all children take part in competitive and non-competitive games each year across a variety of sports.
-Whatever sport is on offer, we will put a team together for.
+P.E. and sport are an important aspect of school life and across school and all children take part in competitive and non-competitive games each year across a variety of sports.
 We also have trips to support local teams, for example, Newcastle Falcons or Newcastle Eagles.
 Many children become ‘sports leaders’ and play an active part in supporting others.
+We compete annually in various sports at the Shiremoor Treat but also teams compete in other competitions as these arise.

 All teachers plan a rich diet of opportunities across the year so that learning opportunities in all areas are maximised.